jon-jacky/Piety/viewer/README.md

     python3 -im vpm

 The desktop appears, with the windows showing the buffers named in a startup file (see [Files](#Files)).
-The cursor is at the Python prompt in the REPL region at the bottom.
-Now you can run the desktop by typing [commands](#Commands) at the Python prompt.
-Type the *pm()* command to enter display editing, where you can run the desktop by typing [keycodes](#Keycodes).
+Depending on the startup file, the cursor might be at the Python prompt at the bottom of the display, or in one of the windows.
+Now you can run the desktop by typing [commands](#Commands) at the Python prompt, or by typing [keycodes](#Keycodes) in a window.

 ### Appearance ###